GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       **Select MIDI Output Device:** Choose where NeoBleeper sends its MIDI signals.
 The default option is typically a general-purpose synth like Microsoft GS Wavetable Synth.

-      **Channel:** Selects the MIDI channel (116) used for output.
+      **Channel:** Selects the MIDI channel (1/16) used for output.
 This allows routing to specific instruments or tracks in multi-channel setups.

       **Instrument:** Defines the General MIDI instrument used for playback.
 Options range from pianos and strings to synths and percussion, giving you control over the timbre of the output.

       **Refresh:** Updates the list of available output devices, ensuring newly connected gear is recognized.

   - ### Appearance Settings
     This tab gives you full control over the visual identity of NeoBleeper, allowing you to customize the colors of key interface elements for clarity, aesthetics, or personal flair.
-Its organized into three intuitive sections:
+It's organized into three intuitive sections:

     ![image](https://github.com/user-attachments/assets/eb7a2939-a106-4ec5-8f5e-af32fb5d8ed0)